advancedgraphql/advancedgraphql/graphql-gateway/schema-transformation.md

 }
 ```

-Say we wanted to hide the `allUsers` query as well as the `deleteUser` mutation. `graphql-transform-schema` offers the following API to implement this scenario:
+Assume there is now a requirement to _hide_ the `allUsers` query as well as the `deleteUser` mutation, i.e. not expose it through the API any more. `graphql-transform-schema` offers the following way to implement this scenario:

 ```js
 const schema = ... // this is the GraphQLSchema instance implementing the SDL from above